gaborcselle/font-identifier/README.md

 Nov 8-14, 2023

+Visual classifier to identify the font used in an image.

 Steps:
 1. Generate sample images (note this will work only on Mac): [gen_sample_data.py](gen_sample_data.py)
 2. Arrange test images into test and train: [arrange_train_test_images.py](arrange_train_test_images.py)